-(San Diego, 2010) The purpose for this website is to provide important up-to-date information and links for family, friends, academic colleagues, and the general public.
-The webpages contain: my PhD dissertation research into the Holocaust odyssey of Cantor Joseph Cysner and the rescue of refugee Jews in The Philippines; information on national and international memorialization of the Holocaust; links and bibliographic informaton for data used on my webpages; clips from oral histories and survivor interviews I have conducted; and information for family members about the Robert and Cloa McArthur Helm Family Reunions.
+(San Diego, 2014) The purpose for this website is to provide important up-to-date information and links for family, friends, students, academic colleagues, and the general public.
+The webpages contain: Syllabi and links for my college classes, my PhD dissertation research into the Holocaust odyssey of Cantor Joseph Cysner and the rescue of refugee Jews in The Philippines; information on national and international memorialization of the Holocaust; links and bibliographic information for data used on my webpages; clips from oral histories and survivor interviews I have conducted; and up-to-date information on my current publications and CV.
 I hope you enjoy your visit.
 Come Again!

 I would very much love to hear from you after your visit to any of the webpages on my website.
 You may contact me at: email@example.com.